 In more recent years DCO has diversified and is now run by a management team of its members.
 The orchestra also largely draws upon its members as

 soloists, but also supports other solo performers from the local area.
 DCO is privileged to be directed by distinguished and experienced conductors from the local area as well as up-and-coming young conductors early in their careers.
-Over recent years we are proud to have worked with Andrew Morley, Matthew Willis, Adrian Bawtree, Martin Seymour, Keith Willis and Michael Alexander Young.
-We also regularly collaborate in concerts with the Bookham Choral Society (formerly conducted by the late Keith Willis who was also Musical Director of DCO until his recent tragic death).
+Over recent years we are proud to have worked with Andrew Morley, Peter Allwood, Peter Fender, Matthew Willis, Adrian Bawtree, Keith Willis and Michael Alexander Young.

-We perform mainly in the local Dorking area and have developed particularly successful relationships with audiences in St Nicolas Church, Great Bookham and Ashtead.
-We regularly participate in the Mole Valley Arts Alive Festival.
+We perform mainly in the local Dorking area and have developed particularly successful relationships with audiences in St Nicolas Church, Great Bookham and St Martin’s Church in Dorking.
+We regularly participate in the Mole Valley Arts Alive Festival and regularly welcome soloists from the Yehudi Menuhin School.